ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 tell Lydia she shall have as much money as she chooses to buy them, after they are married.
 And, above all, keep Mr. Bennet from fighting.
-Tell him what a dreadful state I am in, that I am frighted out of my wits--and have such tremblings, such flutterings, all over me--such spasms in my side and pains in my head, and such beatings at heart, that I can get no rest by night nor by day.
+Tell him what a dreadful state I am in, that I am frighted out of my wits -- and have such tremblings, such flutterings, all over me -- such spasms in my side and pains in my head, and such beatings at heart, that I can get no rest by night nor by day.
 And tell my dear Lydia not to give any directions about her clothes till she has seen me, for she does